-Authenticate When establishing the connection for the first time, the operating tool and the sensor must authenticate each other.
+Authenticate When establishing the connection for the first time, the operating tool uthenticate When establishing the connection for the first time, the operating tool and the sensor must authenticate each other.
 After the first correct authentication, each subsequent connection is made without a new authentication query.